jcarlosmartin/pseudotrello/README.md

-# Django project for a task management webservice using REST APIs
+# Django project for a task management web service using REST APIs

 ## Steps to follow for executing the project once it is downloaded